QuickBooks Blog

 Automated bookkeeping

 Another benefit of using a B2B payment platform is automated bookkeeping.
-As payments come in, the payment system works with accounting software to automatically record each transaction, saving you time and minimizing the risk of human error.
+As payments come in, the payment system works with accounting software, like QuickBooks, to automatically record each transaction, saving you time and minimizing the risk of human error.

 Streamlined invoicing

-B2B payment software also provides the ability to create customizable invoices that your customers can easily pay online, allowing for a much quicker payment process than traditional paper invoicing.
+B2B payment software also allows you to create customizable invoices that your customers can easily pay online, allowing for a much quicker payment process than traditional paper invoicing.

 In addition, you can also track your invoices to ensure no payments fall through the cracks.
 Not only will you be able to see when businesses pay your invoices, but you’ll also be able to see when they view them.